-The aggregate principal amount and the principal amount of each serial maturity of the Bonds are subject to adjustment by the Commonwealth of Pennsylvania after the receipt of bids for their purchase.
-Changes to be made will be communicated to the successful bidder not later than six (6) hours after the bids have been received and opened and in no case will reduce or increase the aggregate principal amount of the Bonds by more than 15 percent.
-The dollar amount bid for principal by the successful bidder will be adjusted proportionally to reflect any reduction or increase in the aggregate principal amount of the Bonds, but the interest rates specified by the successful bidder for all maturities will not change.
+The principal amount of each serial maturity of the Third Series B Bonds, and consequently each corresponding serial maturity of the Third Series B Bonds, are subject to adjustment by the Commonwealth of Pennsylvania after the receipt of bids for their purchase.
+Changes to be made will be communicated to the successful bidder not later than six (6) hours after the bids have been received and opened and will be made only as necessary to comply with the requirement of federal tax law applicable to refunding obligations in order to maintain exemption from federal income tax for interest payable thereon and in no case will reduce or increase the principal amount of each serial maturity of the Third Series B Bonds by more than 15 percent.
+The dollar amount bid for principal by the successful bidder will be adjusted proportionally to reflect any reduction or increase in the aggregate principal amount of the Third Series B Bonds, but the interest rates specified by the successful bidder for all maturities will not change.
 The successful bidder may not withdraw its bid as a result of any changes within these limits.